shunyadotek/actionSpace/README.md

 a space for those who imagine.
 --

-An open-source project that allows the creator community to design and build their own design systems / projects with pari.
+An open-source project that allows the creator community to bring their ideas to action.
+Online or off-line.